Organizational stakeholders

+Organizational stakeholders are the stakeholders that allow an organization to exist and include shareholders, owners, employees, customers and the wider community.
+They were known as economic actors in economics theory and the concept became prominent in the 1980s.

+History

 In the 1980s, a change in companies organizational culture began when internal and external actors started to demand more from the companies from whom they acquired goods and services.
 Actors wanted companies to reflect their core values, or the values that were established the moment when the organization was created; these values also need to reflect the company's organizational culture.
 These actors were later on given the name of stakeholders, people or groups who have an interest, claim, or stake in the organization.
 To be more specific, they focus on what a company does and how well it performs.
 As companies began to maximize their profits, stakeholders became more demanding and influential in the decision-making process.
 These groups of stakeholders began insisting on a more dynamic, stimulating, and rewarding work environment that would result in better work conditions.
-In order to fully maximize profit, there must be a complete integration of the interests of both internal and external stakeholders.